yourwebmaker/cqrs.nu-php/README.md

 - [ ] Move code out of controllers to Handlers
 - [ ] Refactor \Cafe\UserInterface\Web\Controller\TabController::order
 ##### Misc
+- [ ] Replace every single array for a collection.
 - [ ] Make event store to use different types of persistence (redis, etc).
 Make it an interface
 - [ ] Unify config from 'migrations-db.php' and Connection
 - [ ] Describe the project like this one: https://github.com/CodelyTV/php-ddd-example